Participation and Inclusion

 After waiting for some time, Rayees and a few others couldn’t bear to merely stand by and drove over to where Altaf was lying on the ground.
 Surprised to discover Altaf still alive, Rayees helped to quickly get him to a nearby hospital.
 After receiving emergency treatment, it became clear Altaf would need long-term medical treatment and surgery if he wanted to be able to move around again freely.

-As a Kashmir Unheard correspondent, Rayees wanted to make a video about Altaf’s incident.
 Kashmir Unheard is a group of 23 community correspondents who want to show the world ‘their’ Kashmir.
-They were formed in September 2014 after local activist training by Video Volunteers, a partner of the Video for Change Network based in Goa, India.
+They were formed in September 2014 after a training for aspiring local activists by Video Volunteers, a partner of the Video for Change Network based in Goa, India.

-The group is currently supported by two editors and a coordinator, and its ‘newly minted story-tellers with cameras-in-hand’ are capturing the ‘unheard’ stories happening in their communities.
+The group is currently supported by two editors and a coordinator, and its ‘newly-minted story-tellers with cameras-in-hand’ are capturing the ‘unheard’ stories happening in their communities.
 Their methodology is simple: first they discuss the issues they want to document with the affected communities to raise their support and make sure the message is conveyed properly.

 Then they collectively identify a call-to-action and make the resulting videos public by using a variety of popular social media platforms.

 Process